atticus-carter/abstract/index.md

 <h2>Annotated Example Abstract</h2>
 <div class="annotated-abstract">
     <p>Below is an example of an annotated abstract, broken down into its components and explained using the "And, But, Therefore" framework.
 This example is based on the paper: <strong>“Feeding Preferences and the Effect of Temperature on Feeding Rates of the Graceful Kelp Crab, <em>Pugettia gracilis</em>” (Johnson et al., 2023)</strong><br>
-    <span style="font-size: 0.9em; color: #777;">By Katrina H. Johnson, Katie A. Dobkowski, Sasha K. Seroy, Shelby Fox, Natalie Meenan</span></p>
+    <span style="font-size: 0.9em; color: #777;">By Katrina H. Johnson, Katie A. Dobkowski, Sasha K. Seroy, Shelby Fox, Natalie Meenan</span><br><a href="https://doi.org/10.7717/peerj.15223" target="_blank">https://doi.org/10.7717/peerj.15223</a></p>

     <p><span class="segment title-seg">Feeding Preferences and the Effect of Temperature on Feeding Rates of the Graceful Kelp Crab, <em>Pugettia gracilis</em> (Johnson et al., 2023)</span></p>
     <p class="annotation"><strong>Title:</strong>  The title is concise and informative, following APA title case.
 It immediately tells the reader the topic, the organism, and the variables investigated.</p>

     <p><span class="segment and-seg">Graceful kelp crabs (<em>Pugettia gracilis</em>) are abundant consumers in shallow subtidal ecosystems of the Salish Sea.
-These dynamic habitats are currently experiencing multiple changes including invasion by non-native seaweeds and ocean warming.</span> <span class="segment but-seg">However, little is known about <em>P. gracilis</em>’ foraging ecology,</span> <span class="segment therefore-seg">therefore we investigated their feeding preferences between native and invasive food sources, as well as feeding rates at elevated temperatures to better assess their role in changing coastal food webs.</span> <span class="segment methodology-seg">To quantify crab feeding preferences, we collected <em>P. gracilis</em> from San Juan Island, WA and conducted no-choice and choice experiments with two food sources: the native kelp, <em>Nereocystis luetkeana</em>, and the invasive seaweed, <em>Sargassum muticum</em>.
+These dynamic habitats are currently experiencing multiple changes including invasion by non-native seaweeds and ocean warming.</span><span class="segment but-seg">However, little is known about <em>P. gracilis</em>’ foraging ecology,</span><span class="segment therefore-seg">therefore we investigated their feeding preferences between native and invasive food sources, as well as feeding rates at elevated temperatures to better assess their role in changing coastal food webs.</span><span class="segment methodology-seg">To quantify crab feeding preferences, we collected <em>P. gracilis</em> from San Juan Island, WA and conducted no-choice and choice experiments with two food sources: the native kelp, <em>Nereocystis luetkeana</em>, and the invasive seaweed, <em>Sargassum muticum</em>.
 In no-choice experiments, <em>P. gracilis</em> ate equal amounts of <em>N. luetkeana</em> and <em>S. muticum</em>.
 However, in choice experiments, <em>P. gracilis</em> preferred <em>N. luetkeana</em> over <em>S. muticum</em>.
-To test effects of temperature on these feeding rates, we exposed <em>P. gracilis</em> to ambient (11.5 ± 1.3 °C) or elevated (19.5 ± 1.8 °C) temperature treatments and measured consumption of the preferred food type, <em>N. luetkeana</em>.</span> <span class="segment findings-seg">Crabs exposed to elevated temperatures ate significantly more than those in the ambient treatment.</span> <span class="segment implications-seg">Our study demonstrates the diet flexibility of <em>P. gracilis</em>, suggesting they may be able to exploit increasing populations of invasive <em>S. muticum</em> in the Salish Sea.
+To test effects of temperature on these feeding rates, we exposed <em>P. gracilis</em> to ambient (11.5 ± 1.3 °C) or elevated (19.5 ± 1.8 °C) temperature treatments and measured consumption of the preferred food type, <em>N. luetkeana</em>.</span><span class="segment findings-seg">Crabs exposed to elevated temperatures ate significantly more than those in the ambient treatment.</span><span class="segment implications-seg">Our study demonstrates the diet flexibility of <em>P. gracilis</em>, suggesting they may be able to exploit increasing populations of invasive <em>S. muticum</em> in the Salish Sea.
 Warming ocean temperatures may also prompt <em>P. gracilis</em> to increase feeding, exacerbating harmful impacts on <em>N. luetkeana</em>, which is already vulnerable to warming and invasive competitors.</span></p>

     <p class="annotation and-seg"><strong>Background ("And"):</strong> This section sets the stage by introducing the organism and the broader context of their habitat.
 It highlights the ecological importance of graceful kelp crabs and the environmental changes their ecosystem is undergoing (invasion and warming).
 This establishes the relevance of studying this species.</p>
     <p class="annotation but-seg"><strong>Research Gap ("But"):</strong> This clearly states the knowledge gap: despite the importance of *P. gracilis*, little is known about their feeding ecology.
 This justifies the need for the research.</p>